Perfectajulie/PS239T-Final-Project/README.md

 **Code**

-PS239 T Final.rmd: Collects data from New York Times API and exports data to the file COP.articles.csv.
+PS239 T Final.rmd: All code in one Markdown file.
+Collects data from New York Times API and exports data to the file COP.articles.csv.
 Scrapes the content of web urls from COP.articles.csv, saves at All_articles.csv.
 Loads and cleans raw data, saves as NYT_corpus for text analysis.
 Conducts descriptive analysis of the data, producing the tables and visualizations found in the Visualizations directory.
+API_code: Collects "community policing" web urls from New York Times API and exports data to the file COP-articles.csv
+web_scraping_code: Scrapes the New York Times website to get article content data
+text_analysis_code: Conducts descriptive and quantitative analysis of the data, producing the tables and visualizations found in the Visualizations directory.
+Over_flow_code: code written but not used.
+This code is buggy and should not be used to complete any of the above operations.

 **Visualizations**